maziac/asm-code-lens/design/asm_vs_list.md

 # ASM and List Files

 *.asm and *.list files are very similar.
-Normally the main difference is that a list has extra info of the binary assembly.
+Normally the main difference is that a list file has extra info of the binary assembly.
 I.e. the lines begin with the address and the bytes contents, followed by a copy from the line in the asm file.

 These also requires to handle them slightly different.